 - Begin exercises (pendulums and active bicep flexion without resistance) 24 hours after surgery unless otherwise instructed. - While maintaining your elbow by the side, begin elbow, hand, and wrist exercises immediately. - Formal physical therapy (PT) typically begins immediately after surgery.
-A script will be sent to the location of your physical therapy to being 5 days a week for the first 2 weeks, then you will transition to 3x's a week for an additional 4 weeks - It is imperative you attend physical therapy regularly and work on the exercises at home along with the CPM machine to maintain the range of motion gained at the time of surgery
+A script will be in your discharge folder for you take to your thearpy location of choice.
+PT will be 5 days a week for the first 2 weeks, then you will transition to 3x a week for the duration of therapy. - It is imperative you attend physical therapy regularly and work on the exercises at home to maintain the range of motion gained at the time of surgery